-The kernel consists of a set of kernel modules that interact with each other, each performing a specific function.
+The kernel consists of a set of kernel modules that interact with each other, each of which performs a specific function.
 Some kernel modules perform software functions exclusively, while others (such as device drivers) control the operation of system hardware components.

-A purpose for writing a kernel module is to provide a middle layer of code, or common code, thus increasing the efficiency of your system by combining like tasks in a single area and eliminating redundant code.
+A purpose for writing a kernel module is to provide a middle layer of code, or common code, thus increasing the efficiency of your system by combining similar tasks in a single area and eliminating redundant code.

-For example, assume you need to write a SCSI driver for disk and tape peripheral devices.
-You could write two monolithic drivers-one for each hardware device-but this would mean replicating a majority of the code, while only a small amount would differ.
-By writing a kernel module containing common code, you eliminate this redundancy (see Figure 1-1).
+For example, assume that you need to write a SCSI driver for disk and tape peripheral devices.
+You can write two monolithic drivers- one for each hardware device-but this means replicating a majority of the code, while only a small amount differs.
+By writing a kernel that module contains common code, you eliminate this redundancy (see Figure 1-1).
 One class driver might handle SCSI tapes and another handle SCSI disks.
 Both call the kernel module, which sends the I/O request to a variety of port drivers.
 The port drivers send requests to the SCSI controller.
-As you add more disk or tape drives to your system, the kernel module would seamlessly manage the expansion, while controller-specific code would be confined to the new port drivers.
+As you add more disk or tape drives to your system, the kernel module seamlessly manages the expansion, while controller-specific code is confined to the new port drivers.
 Similarly, you can add a different SCSI device (for example, a scanner) by writing a new class driver.
-The kernel module would maintain a consistent interface to the other kernel modules and make adding the new driver easier.
+The kernel module maintains a consistent interface to the other kernel modules and make adding the new driver easier.